attilajeges/ergodox-layout/readme.md

 My experimental layout, that I keep tweaking.
 No full description here, because things are very much in flux.

+Note that the **HUN** layer does not work well with ADORE: it still has the same layout as on the [Base](#base-layer) layer.
+This will remain until ADORE becomes the default.

 ## LED states